Horsehair in Mattresses: What It Is, Benefits, and Long-Term Durability

 Why horsehair is so breathable

-One of horsehair’s most important qualities is its ability to promote airflow through the mattress.
-Thanks to its natural shape and springy rigidity:
+One of horsehair’s best-known qualities is its ability to promote airflow through the mattress.
+In practical terms:

 • Air circulates continuously within the layers